keyboard-dev/starter-template-v3/dev-docs/context-src-css-blog.scss.md

      ```

 Remember to test your changes thoroughly across different devices and browsers to ensure a consistent experience for all users.
 You may also need to rebuild your Docusaurus site to see the changes take effect.

+## Customize Styling

+If you want to customize styling you can refere to the